 Avoid Extreme Exercise

 Similar to showing strong emotions, exercise increases breathing which could, in turn, trigger asthma attacks.
 Exercise routines should be kept between fifteen to thirty minutes.
 You could walk, jog, climb stairs, swim, or go on the treadmill.
 If the exercise will be done outside, you should pay close attention to the quality of air.
+If you are worried about maintaining your weight with less exercise, read this review here about the bets weight loss pills.

 Pay Close Attention to Food